mc-hw/0001-555-latches/README.md

 - After etching toner was removed using Acetone.
 - The entire PCB (both sides, edges) was smoothed with sandpaper (grade 1000) and cleaned with Nitro (outperforms even Acetone).
+- The front side of PCB was covered with tape before solder mask application.
+- _Mechanic_ solder mask was applied using a plastic card through a stencil printed down on mat film (printed twice).
+It was pressed between two acryl panes, but the top glass was removed before hardening.
+- The UV hardening took 1 hour 15 minutes (each corner first, 15 minutes, central later, 15 minutes).
+- The stencil was removed millimeter by millimeter, starting with corners, holding with a plastic card.
+The fields were removed with Isopropanol.
+The result was pretty OK.
+The fields were smaller than expected, try shortening the hardening time.
+- The front side was cleaned with Isopropanol before solder mask application.
+The back side was covered with tape.
+- _Mechanic_ solder mask was applied to the front side using a plastic card through a matt film.
+It was pressed between two acryl panes, but the top glass was removed before hardening.
+- The UV hardening took 1.5 hour (each corner first, 20 minutes, central later, 30 minutes).
+- The stencil was removed millimeter by millimeter, starting with corners, holding with a plastic card.
+The fields were removed with Isopropanol.

 ## PCB ordering